Injury Attorneys | Restoring LivesTM

 While every situation is unique, the good news is that the prognosis for brachial plexus injuries is generally good.
 Most babies fully recover within six months with a prompt diagnosis and treatment.
 Milder brachial plexus injuries can be remedied with physical therapy and daily massages and exercises to repair the damaged tissues.
 Proper treatment could make the injury clear up and give your child full use of their damaged arm, hand, or wrist.
 There are fewer studies done on those who don’t heal within three to six months, and their prognosis is unclear.

 In more extreme or severe cases, surgery is also available as a possibility.
 Nerve grafts or transfers and other procedures could help restore full or partial use of the affected area.

 The surgical option is generally considered as an option in severe cases that don’t heal after three months—if an injury doesn’t clear up with physical therapy and massaging alone.
 There are risks involved with surgery and medication like there would be in any medical procedure, and physical therapy would still be required afterward.

 While brachial plexus injuries can be treated, it’s going to be a long and difficult process for everyone.
 Treatment options can be expensive, especially in cases where surgery is necessary, and insurance might not cover the medical expenses that you could incur.

 Unexpected medical costs—on top of all the expenses that come along with proper medical care before, during, and after delivery—can devastate a family.

 It’s possible that a doctor’s negligence led to your child’s brachial plexus injury.
-If you believe that this is what happened to your child, reach out to the birth injury attorneys at WKW, who can help you and your family move forward and get help after an injury.
+If you believe that this is what happened to your child, reach out to the Indianapolis Birth Injury Attorneys of Wilson Kehoe Winingham.
+We can help you and your family move forward and get help after an injury.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.